Christian M'billi: M'billi vs. Martínez

 M'billi was scheduled to defend his WBC interim super middleweight title against Lester Martínez in Las Vegas, on September 13, 2025.
 The fight ended in a split draw, therefore M'billi retained the title.

+WBC super middleweight champion

+On January 27, 2026, it was announced that Christian Mbilli had been elevated to WBC super middleweight champion after the title was vacated by Terence Crawford, and Mbilli's ordered fight against Hamzah Sheeraz did not take place.

+Álvarez vs. Mbili

+On 30 April, Ring Magazine officially announced that Canelo Álvarez would challenge M’billi for his WBC title in his first title defence.